International ProStar: International LT (2017-present)

 Introduced for 2017 production, the International LT serves as the replacement for the ProStar.
 Using the NGV cab (under a substantial revision), the LT improves its fuel economy over 7% over the ProStar+, intended to save an operator over $2000 per year in fuel costs.
-Replacing the ISX15, the standard engine is a Cummins X15, with a Navistar N13 returning as an option.
+Replacing the ISX15, the standard engine is a Cummins X15, with a Navistar N13 returning as an option.There is also an option for the International A26 engine, which serves as the successor to the MaxxForce series.

 Again configured for long-distance highway use, the LT is produced in day-cab and sleeper-cab configurations.